Montpellier Languedoc Roussillon, France Travel Guide

 France's train network makes multi-region exploration easy.

-All these places are well-linked by France's extensive train network (SNCF).
+All these locations are well-linked by France's extensive train network (SNCF).

-Renting a car is a viable choice for exploring regions more deeply, offering flexibility for rural areas.
+Renting a car is a good option for exploring regions more deeply, offering flexibility for rural areas.

-Combine Montpellier with a loop through Provence (Avignon, Arles, Aix-en-Provence) or link it with a trip along the coast to the The RIVIERA'azur.
+Combine Montpellier with a loop through Provence (Avignon, Arles, Aix-en-Provence) or link it with a trip along the across the country from the Côte D'azur.